How to Get from Paris to London in 1 day and What to Visit There

 Big Ben is the name by which the clock tower of the British Parliament is known.

-Although the name refers to the bell inside, the famous tower and its iconic clock have become a city symbol and a must-see for visitors.
+Although the name refers to the bell inside, the famous tower and its iconic clock have become a city symbol and a visitor must-see.

 Be sure to take a picture with the slender figure of Big Ben in the background.